GFCI vs AFCI Breakers: What Each Protects and How to Choose

 Written by Gadi Hamou · Product review: Maple Electric Supply · Resource architecture: Talkerstein Consulting Group · Updated 2026-06-10

 GFCI = shock protection (people).
 AFCI = arc-fault fire protection.
-Need both in a location?
+Need both in one location?
 Use a dual-function breaker.
-Always match the breaker to your panel brand/type and confirm where each is required for your project.
+Always match the breaker to your panel brand and type, and confirm where each protection is required for your project with a licensed electrician.

 Electricians and informed homeowners selecting breakers for a panel, renovation, or upgrade.